 Task Details Activate Patch Management If Patch Management was not activated during installation of the ZENworks Management Zone, either by supplying a subscription license or turning on the evaluation, you need to activate the product.
-For instructions, see "Activating Patch Management" on page 124.
+For instructions, see "Activating Patch Management" on page 122.
 Enable the ZENworks Agent to perform Patch Management operations For the ZENworks Agent to perform Patch Management operations on a device, the agent's Patch Management feature must be enabled.
 The Patch Management feature is enabled by default when ZENworks Patch Management is activated (full license or evaluation).
 You should verify that the agent's Patch Management feature is enabled.
-For instructions, see "Enabling Patch Management in the ZENworks Agent" on page 124.
-Configure Patch Services and the Patch Server You must start Patch Services and configure the Patch Server on a ZENworks Server.
-This server downloads patch data and displays it in ZENworks Control Center.
-For instructions, see "Configuring Patch Services and the Patch Server" on page 125.
+For instructions, see "Enabling Patch Management in the ZENworks Agent" on page 122.
+Start the subscription service You must start the subscription service on a ZENworks Server.
+This server downloads the patches and replicates them to other ZENworks Servers (if you have more than one).
+For instructions, see "Starting the Patch Subscription Service" on page 122.

 Task Details Create patch policies After the subscription service has download patches, apply the desired patches.
-For instructions, see "Creating Patch Policies" on page 125.
+For instructions, see "Creating Patch Policies" on page 123.